 Some suggest that embedded training, that is the training done in the normal course of business, is completely ineffective at mitigating phishing attacks.
 While it is our position that any training is better than no training, we suggest that the best type of training for your employees isn’t by looking to see how they would react, but proactive training.
 That is heightening their awareness to the threats that are out there.
 Phishing, in particular, is a hack that many people are exposed to daily, so there are some very specific things that they should get to understand to be better prepared if they do encounter a phishing attack.
 They include:

 These are just the basics.
-Phishing can completely devastate your business, so if you are looking to put together a comprehensive training plan for your staff, reach out to the IT professionals at Symmetric Engineering Group.
+Phishing can completely devastate your business, so if you are looking to put together a comprehensive training plan for your staff, reach out to the IT professionals at Symmetric IT Group.
 We can help you come up with a plan to get your staff the knowledge they need to keep your business safe and running efficiently.
 To learn more call us today at (813) 749-0895.